hammadkhaliq566/flaskdockerApp/README.md

 docker images
 ```

-3. Run the following command to start a container from the image:
+3. Run the following command to run a container from the image:

 ```sh
 docker run -d -p <port>:80 --name myfirstapp myapp:latest